top of page

 “We Had a Baby… Now What?”

 No one really warns you that becoming a parent is like throwing a glitter bomb into your life—sparkly and full of love, yes—but also completely chaotic, overwhelming, and impossible to clean up all the way.
+Thats why we created Gentle Start—a new in-home support program for families navigating the first three years of parenting.

 Whether you're recovering from birth, adjusting to life with a newborn, parenting a busy toddler, or feeling stretched thin in your relationship, Gentle Start is here to help you feel resourced, grounded, and deeply supported.